RaitCode/LabVIEW-Battery-Diagnostics/README.md

 **Features**
 *SOC Estimation via OCV Method*
 Calculates SOC based on the known relationship between open circuit voltage and state of charge for different battery chemistries.
+AA size batteries have been used to simulate the various battery packs.

 *Customizable Battery Configuration*
 User inputs include: